unstoppabledomains/dev-docs/crypto-payments/resolution-library-error-codes.md

 ## ServiceProviderError Error

-This error is thrown when you make an invalid request with the Resolution Library configured provider.
+This error is thrown when you make an invalid request with the current Resolution instance configured provider.

 ## InvalidTwitterVerification Error